A Dyson Brownian motion model for weak measurements in chaotic quantum systems: Conclusions

-In the case of perfect measurements $x=0$, we were able to fully determine the joint distribution function for the eigenvalues, both at finite time and finite $n$.
-Again, this can be done by mapping the stochastic dynamics onto fermions in imaginary time.
+In the case of perfect measurements $x=0$, we were able to fully determine the joint distribution function for the eigenvalues, at both finite time and finite $n$.
+Again, this can be conducted by mapping the stochastic dynamics onto fermions in imaginary time.
 Surprisingly, those undergo free diffusion as the external potential due to weak measurement disappears.
 Moreover, this allows us to factorize the joint probability distribution with respect to the $\tr \rho=1$ constraint, thus making the computation of average quantities accessible.
-We identify two different regimes: a short-time one, where a Coulomb gas distribution appears with a time-dependent continuous density characterising the spectrum of Lyapunov exponents.
+We identify two different regimes.
+The first is a short-time one, where a Coulomb gas distribution appears with a time-dependent continuous density characterizing the spectrum of Lyapunov exponents.
 The density exhibits a characteristic crossover between the GUE semicircle and the uniform distribution.
-At later times, the Lyapuonov exponents separate further and a continuous description is not possible anymore.
-Our calculation are perfectly consistent with the prediction of~\cite{deluca2023universality} and provide a new example supporting the universality of this regime.
+At later times, the Lyapunov exponents separate further and a continuous description is not possible anymore.
+Our calculations are perfectly consistent with the prediction of~\cite{deluca2023universality} and provide a new example supporting the universality of this regime.
 Subsequently, the Lyapunov exponents separate linearly over time, and the interactions between them become less important.
-In this regime, the dynamics resembles that of a ranked diffusion.
+In this regime, the dynamics resemble that of a ranked diffusion.
 We use this information to characterize the dynamics of entanglement in the various time regimes.

 Some comments are important.
-It would certainly be interesting to characterize the crossover at $x\to0$ small and large times.
-Also, from a technical point of view, it would be interesting to tie the regime emerging at long times with the spectral distribution of Lyapunov exponents near the edge.
+It would certainly be intriguing to characterize the crossover at $x\to0$ small and large times.
+Furthermore, from a technical point of view, it would be interesting to tie the regime emerging at long times with the spectral distribution of Lyapunov exponents near the edge.

-Finally, interesting questions remain characterizing the differences induced by studying the problem in other random matrix models, such as the Gaussian orthogonal ensemble.
+Finally, interesting questions endure, characterizing the differences induced by studying the problem within other random matrix models, such as the Gaussian orthogonal ensemble.

-\section{Acknowledgements.}
+\section{Acknowledgements}

-We thank Alberto Rosso, Christophe Texier, and in particular Adam Nahum for discussions.
+We thank Alberto Rosso, Christophe Texier, and, in particular, Adam Nahum for discussions.
+FG acknowledges support from Universit\'e Paris-Saclay.
 GG and ADL acknowledge support by the ANR JCJC grant ANR-21-CE47-0003 (TamEnt).
 PLD acknowledges support from ANR grant ANR-23-CE30-0020-01 EDIPS, and thanks KITP for hospitality, supported by NSF Grants No. NSF PHY-1748958 and PHY-2309135.